Billie Harvey

 William J. "Billie" Harvey (February 2, 1950 – September 13, 2007) was an American racing driver from Delray Beach, Florida.

 Career

-Primarily an ARCA stock car racer, he won two races in the series in 1980, finishing eighth in ARCA points, and made a single CART IndyCar start at the Milwaukee Mile for owner Grant King.
+Primarily an ARCA stock car racer, Harvey won two races in the series in 1980, finishing eighth in ARCA points, and made a single CART IndyCar start at the Milwaukee Mile for owner Grant King.
 Harvey also made eight NASCAR Winston Cup starts from 1980 to 1983 including two Daytona 500 races.
 His best finish was eleventh in the 1980 Coca-Cola 500.

 Harvey had business interests in several marine supply companies in South Florida.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)